Arsenal on this day in history. The March Files.

 14 March 2015: Arsenal 3 West Ham 0.
 Arsenal closed in on Man City in second, with the completion of five consecutive wins in the league.
 It was the 9th consecutive home win in the League, a record since moving to the Emirates.
 Giroud, Ramsey and Flamini scored.

-15 March 1884: Birth of Leslie Knighton – one of Arsenal’s least successful managers, and the man who for sixty years led historians astray with a stream of wholly inaccurate claims and false tales about Sir Henry Norris in his autobiography.
+15 March 1884: Birth of Leslie Knighton – one of Arsenal’s least successful managers, and the man who for sixty years led historians astray with a stream of wholly inaccurate claims and false tales about Sir Henry Norris, in his autobiography.
+It was only when the Arsenal History Society started investigating his stories that the falsehoods became clear.

 15 March 1913: Woolwich Arsenal 1 WBA 0.
 It was Arsenal’s last win at Plumstead.
 In the remaining eight matches Arsenal gained three draws and suffered five defeats.